RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 ![Accept merge](../../content/images/gitlab_accept_merge2.png)

-After the merge(pull) request has been accepted on the main page of the project you will se the merge as commit to the main branch of the project:
+After the merge(pull) request has been accepted on the main page of the project you will see the merge as commit to the main branch of the project:

 ![Merge committed](../../content/images/gitlab_merge_committed.png)